rwcuminale/English-3/README.md

 	I will assess it over the weekend, and we will review your work the following class.
 At this point you will have the opportunity to ask questions and discuss strategies.

+### Papers and Projects: 30%

+Each quarter you will complete five major papers or projects.
+These assignments are a learning opportunity to grow in knowledge and skill as well as a measure of your abilities in English.
+In other words, the experience of writing carries a measure of importance along with the actual product.
+You will never receive a failing grade for your writing quality ---
+	you only fail if you do not follow directions.
+Expect papers to vary in length: the majority will be 300 - 500 words,
+	but you will have one paper per quarter that is generally around the length of 1000 - 2000 words.

+### Tests: 30%

+Most units of study in the curriculum will end with a test.
+These tests are designed to assess your growth in skill and knowledge.
+Students absent on a test day must make up the exam on the day they return.
+Study guides for each test are provided on the class web site.

 ### Formative Assessments

 Throughout the course you will receive feedback on your skill level and growth,